tannewt/wa-law.org/site/org/the_mockingbird_society/README.md

 * 👍 Nathan Witherow

 ### [SB 5957](/bill/2025-26/sb/5957/) - Concerning the office of homeless youth prevention and protection programs advisory committee. 👍1

+### [SB 5963](/bill/2025-26/sb/5963/) - Modifying funding for the passport to careers program and eligibility for the Washington college grant. 👍1

 ### [SB 5998](/bill/2025-26/sb/5998/) - Operating budget, supp.   ❓1
 * ❓💵 Charles Smith